12 Best Product Analytics Books to Read in 2024

 Why This Book is a Must-Read:

 Eric Siegel offers a very high-level view of the state of the field of predictive analytics.
-This is ideal for readers who simply want to gain some understanding of what predictive analytics can achieve and who is using it for what.
+This is ideal for readers who simply want to understand what predictive analytics can achieve and who uses it for what.

 If you have only heard about predictive analytics in passing and want to know more about WHAT the technology can achieve, minus the HOW, this should be on your reading list.